xparadoxical/gddocs/docs/endpoints/misc/requestUserAccess.md

 ## Response

-1 if granted, -1 if not
+1 if granted Moderator, 2 if granted Elder Moderator, -1 if not granted

 ## Example